Doyon, North Dakota

 Doyon is an unincorporated community in Ramsey County, in the U.S. state of North Dakota.

 History

 A post office was established at Doyon in 1900 and remained in operation until it was discontinued in 1993.
 The community was named for Charles H. Doyon, an early settler.
+The population was 120 in 1940.

+Transportation

+Amtrak’s Empire Builder, which operates between Seattle/Portland and Chicago, passes through the town on BNSF tracks, but makes no stop.
+The nearest station is located in Devils Lake, 17 mi to the west.